pd0wm/spectral/src/doc/index.rst

-.. spectral_core documentation master file, created by sphinx-quickstart on Sat Jun 20 15:23:29 2015.
+.. spectral.core documentation master file, created by sphinx-quickstart on Sat Jun 20 15:23:29 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to spectral_core's documentation!
+Welcome to spectral.core's documentation!
 =========================================

 Contents: